Stop Signs in Quran: The Rules

 To fully appreciate its message and gain Allah’s (SWT) pleasure, proper recitation is essential.

 This involves recognizing the markings above certain words.
-These symbols are not merely decorative; they are Waqf signs and stop signs in the Quran, a system designed to guide pauses, stops, and continuations during recitation.
+These symbols are not merely decorative; they are Waqf signs and quran stop signs, a system designed to guide pauses, stops, and continuations during recitation.

 Mastering these Waqf rules and stop signs in the Quran will enhance your Quran reading, allowing you to grasp the deeper meaning within the verses.

-By following these stop signs in the Quran, you’ll ensure accurate and meaningful recitation.
+By following these quran stop signs, you’ll ensure accurate and meaningful recitation.

 In addition to fundamental Tajweed rules such as those concerning Meem Sakinah, Laam Sakinah, Laam Shamsiya, and Qamariya, scholars have introduced symbols and rules of pausing in Quran recitation.